Home » Appetizers & Snacks » How to Make Deviled Eggs Without Mayo

 a close up view deviled eggs on a plate garnished with paprika, olives and peppers

-• Add 1/2 tablespoon of baking soda to the water when boiling the eggs.
-This will help to easily remove the shells.
+• Add 1/2 teaspoon of baking soda to the water to raise the PH level of the egg whites which will help to prevent them from sticking to the shell.

 How do you thicken watery deviled eggs?